Promote, Enhance, and Support Pitt Business

 ARTICLE VIII.
 MEETINGS

-Section A. Meetings of the Association.
+Section A. Meetings of the Association

 ARTICLE IX.
 ELECTIONS

-ARTICLE X. AMENDMENTS TO THE BYLAWS
+ARTICLE XI.
+AMENDMENTS TO THE BYLAWS

 These bylaws may be amended at any meeting of the Board where a quorum has been established, provided such amendments be passed by no less than a 51% majority affirmative vote of all eligible voting members of the Board present at such meeting.
+By-laws are to be reviewed on a bi-annual basis.

-Amended August 2016
+Amended August 2024

 STUDENT SPOTLIGHT